 I have shared the differences between EMV-contactless and NFC cards.
 Both the features look the same but technically how these two different explained.

-What is NFC
+What is NFC?

 Near-field communication (NFC) is a set of communication protocols that enable two electronic devices, one of which is usually a portable device such as a smartphone, to establish communication by bringing them within 4 cm (2 in) of each other.

-What is EMV Contact and Contactless
+What are EMV-Contact and Contactless Cards?

-EMV contactless cards and NFC mobile payments share common features and represent a new wave of cross-functional payment applications that will gradually replace magnetic stripe technology, enhancing payment cards and mobile wallets.
+EMV-contactless cards and NFC mobile payments share common features and represent a new wave of cross-functional payment applications that will gradually replace magnetic stripe technology, enhancing payment cards and mobile wallets.

 - Electronic chips are being integrated into all major payment card brands to enable secure transactions at POS terminals and ATMs.

-- EMV is a well-defined set of specifications that covers several methods for authentication, risk management and transaction authorization.
+- EMV is a well-defined set of specifications that covers several methods for authentication, risk management, and transaction authorization.

-- EMV contactless transactions take place by presenting an EMV contactless card in front of an EMV reader at a short range (less than 4 cm) to enable radio frequency communication.
+- EMV-contactless transactions take place by presenting an EMV contactless card in front of an EMV reader at a short-range (less than 4 cm) to enable radio frequency communication.
 (Source: Read more)